Roboy/roboy-ros-control/README.md

-This illustrates ros hierarchy applied to control of a myode muscle via flexray hardware interface
+Ros hierarchy provides ros control hierarchy for roboy (v2.0) hardware via flexray hardware interface and gazebp simulation.
+If you have any questions feel free to contact one of the [rosifying team](https://devanthro.atlassian.net/wiki/display/RM/ROSifying+Myorobotics+Development) members.
 # Dependencies #
 ROS, for detailed description of installation see [here](http://wiki.ros.org/indigo/Installation/Ubuntu)
 ```